pires/wave/README.md

 For now, we're just focusing on building every little piece of Wave.
 And for that, you've got to execute the following command:

 _mvn clean package_

-Be sure to have _protoc_ installed.
-On Mac OS X with _brew_ just run the following command:

-_brew install protoc_

-And then edit build-proto.properties to match your installation.

 ## Test ##